Strengthening Quality Education Through Social and Emotional Learning in Serbia

 Three modules from the training series have been accredited by the Serbia Ministry of Education, which has identified SECD in schools as an issue of national importance.
 This designation will help more educators access SECD professional development resources, building capacity to provide social-emotional learning in more schools in Serbia.

 A set of Guidelines for SECD/SEL in Schools and a Resource Compendium of SECD/SEL resources and information were also developed during the program.
-To access these materials, click below.
+To access these materials in Serbian and English, click below.